Top 10 Best Places to Retire in Arizona in 2022

-Green Valley in Pima County is an unincorporated retirement community with over 20,000 residents.
-It’s located near the Santa Rita Mountains, which have numerous hiking, biking and birding spots.
+Green Valley in Pima County is an unincorporated retirement community with over 22,000 residents.
+It’s located near the Santa Rita Mountains, which have plenty of hiking, biking and birding spots.

 Green Valley is a quaint area that is best suited for people who are looking to get away and relax in retirement.
-The town is surrounded by copper mines and is full of history, scenic views and interesting museums.
+The town is surrounded by copper mines and is full of history, beautiful scenery and interesting museums.
 This includes the Titan Missile Museum, which is the last remaining nuclear installation in the United States.

 5 – Chandler, Arizona

 Chandler is the perfect mix of family communities and cosmopolitan areas.
 The housing is affordable and the dining and shopping is some of the best in the state.

 Chandler is featured as not only one of the best places to live in Arizona, but also in retirement.
 The outdoor recreation is perfect for anyone with an interest in having an active lifestyle in retirement.

 Sun City West is a golfer’s paradise that is considered one of the best retirement communities in Arizona.
 As the self-proclaimed “Nation’s Premier Active Adult Golf Community,” Sun City West has four recreation centers, seven top-notch golf courses and over 100 chartered clubs.

 This retirement-specific community is a short drive away from Phoenix, and it’s also right up the road from Tonto National Forest.
 As the largest national forest in Arizona, Tonto is a popular destination for hikers and campers.

 Prescott is a hotbed for parks and trails.
 It’s also known for its historic downtown area, called Whiskey Row.